-FEDERAL LAW ENFORCEMENT INVESTIGATIONS/ENFORCEMENT ACTIONS: These investigations involve the full array of corporate, securities and financial and economic issues and frequently are viewed as “bet the company” actions.
-The issues involved include those based on securities fraud, financial and accounting precepts, insider trading and market manipulation, FCPA and anti-corruption, derivatives, antitrust and money laundering.
+FEDERAL LAW ENFORCEMENT INVESTIGATIONS/ENFORCEMENT ACTIONS: These investigations involve the full array of corporate, security, financial, and economic issues and frequently are viewed as “bet the company” actions.
+The issues involved include those based on security fraud, financial and accounting precepts, insider trading and market manipulation, FCPA and anti-corruption, derivatives, antitrust and money laundering.
 Recent examples of these matters include representation of:

 - An issuer and a number of its executives in an SEC financial fraud investigation;

 - A company in a CFTC investigation centered on oil pipeline allocations and derivatives;

 - A hedge fund and its founder in a DOJ and SEC market manipulation inquiry; and

 - A firm in an FTC antitrust investigation.

 BUSINESS LITIGATION: These actions involved a number of difficult and often uncharted issues and theories on both the plaintiff and defense side of court actions.
 The claims involved are typically based on the federal securities laws, the commodity statutes, the antitrust laws, RICO and frequently included questions regarding accounting, economics and business systems.
 Examples of these matters include:

 - Defense of a securities class action against a hedge fund and its principal;